fourctv/JS44D/README.md

 [![devDependency Status](https://david-dm.org/fourctv/JS44D/dev-status.svg)](https://david-dm.org/fourctv/JS44D#info=devDependencies)

 This library includes a series of Angular services, components and UI widgets, that interface to a 4D Database backend via **[4D RESTApi](https://github.com/fourctv/FourDRESTApi)** component.
-The Component must be installed in the 4D Database, and Web Serving must be enabled.
+The **4D RESTApi** Component must be installed in the 4D Database, and Web Serving must be enabled.

 Detailed documentation for each service/component in this library can be found on the [wiki here](https://github.com/fourctv/JS44D/wiki).
 Following is a quick run down of the library contents.